Did You Know Anorexia Can Be A Chronic Condition?

 For some, they could have received treatment and recovered to healthy body image and eating habits, but experience a relapse or multiple resurfacing of the illness throughout their lives.
 For many who have “recovered” it takes a lot of consistent and even daily mental, physical, and emotional self-care to ensure they don’t delve back into eating disorder behaviours.
 If you are experiencing a relapse it’s important to remember to not be too hard on yourself, remember that you’ve been able to conquer this before, and reach out for help.

-Long Term Effects of Anorexia Nervosa
+Long term effects of Anorexia Nervosa

 Those with chronic anorexia are at risk of mental and physical long-term effects which can damage their bodies and even destroy relationships.